 Review information for identifying a site for your internship under the Site Selection information.

-Be familiar with the Seven Areas of Responsibilities for Health Educators Specialists.
+Be familiar with the Eight Areas of Responsibilities for Health Educators Specialists.

 Be familiar with Competencies and Task Form.